 John Doe et al. v.
 Twitter, a civil lawsuit filed in the 9th Circuit Court, alleges that Twitter benefited from sex trafficking and refused to remove the illegal tweets when first informed of them.[406][407]
 In an amicus brief filed in the case, the NCMEC said, "The children informed the company that they were minors, that they had been 'baited, harassed, and threatened' into making the videos, that they were victims of 'sex abuse' under investigation by law enforcement" but Twitter failed to remove the videos, "allowing them to be viewed by hundreds of thousands of the platform's users".[405]

 A practical use for Twitter's real-time functionality is as an effective de facto emergency communication system for breaking news.
-It was neither intended nor designed for high-performance communication, but the idea that it could be used for emergency communication was not lost on the creators, who knew that the service could have wide-reaching effects early on when the company used it to communicate during earthquakes.[465]
+It was neither intended nor designed for high-performance communication, but the idea that it could be used for emergency communication was not lost on the creators, who knew that the service could have wide-reaching effects early on when the company used it to communicate during earthquakes.[409]
+Another practical use that is being studied is Twitter's ability to track epidemics and how they spread.[410]
+Additionally Twitter serves as a real-time sensor for natural disasters such as bushfires and earthquakes.[411][412]

 Twitter has been adopted as a communication and learning tool in educational and research[413] settings mostly in colleges and universities.[414][415]
 It has been used as a backchannel to promote student interactions, especially in large-lecture courses.[416]
 Research has found that using Twitter in college courses helps students communicate with each other and faculty, promotes informal learning, allows shy students a forum for increased participation, increases student engagement, and improves overall course grades.[417][418][419]

-Twitter has been an increasingly growing in the field of education, as an effective tool that can be used to encourage learning and idea, or knowledge sharing, in and outside the classroom.[476]
-By using or creating hashtags, students and educators are able to communicate under specific categories of their choice, to enhance and promote education.
-A broad example of a hashtag used in education is "edchat", to communicate with other teachers, and people using that hashtag.
-Once teachers find someone they want to talk to, they can either direct message the person, or narrow down the hashtag to make the topic of the conversation more specific using hashtags for scichat (science), engchat (English), sschat (social studies).[476]
+Twitter has been an increasingly growing in the field of education as an effective tool that can be used to encourage learning and idea, or knowledge sharing, in and outside the classroom.[420]
+By using or creating hashtags, students and educators are able to communicate under specific categories of their choice to enhance and promote education.
+A broad example of a hashtag used in education is "edchat", to communicate with other teachers and people using that hashtag.
+Once teachers find someone they want to talk to, they can either direct message the person or narrow down the hashtag to make the topic of the conversation more specific, using hashtags for scichat (science), engchat (English), sschat (social studies).[420]

 Jonathan Zittrain, professor of Internet law at Harvard Law School, said that "the qualities that make Twitter seem inane and half-baked are what makes it so powerful."[421]
 In that same vein, and with Sigmund Freud in mind, political communications expert Matthew Auer observed that well-crafted tweets by public figures often deliberately mix trivial and serious information so as to appeal to all three parts of the reader's personality: the id, ego, and superego.[422]
 The poets Mira Gonzalez and Tao Lin published a book titled Selected Tweets featuring selections of their tweets over some eight years.[423]
 The novelist Rick Moody wrote a short story for Electric Literature called "Some Contemporary Characters", composed entirely of tweets.[424]